BrianSigafoos/hugo_site/content/2022-07-01-software-engineering-toolbox.md

 date: 2022-07-01T20:16:18-04:00
 slug: software-engineering-toolbox
 title: Software Engineering Toolbox
-summary: A collection of posts and resources for software engineers and engineering leaders.
+summary: A collection of posts for software engineers and engineering leaders
+hide_comments: true
+hide_date: true
+hide_read_time: true
 ---

 ## Sayings and mantras

 - [“Problems are good.
-We solve problems”](/problems) -- adopt an optimistic, action-oriented attitude
+We solve problems.”](/problems) -- adopt an optimistic, action-oriented attitude
-- [The Beyoncé Rule](beyonce-rule): "If you like it, then you shoulda put a CI test on it."
+- [“If you like it, then you shoulda put a CI test on it.”](beyonce-rule) -- aka The Beyoncé Rule:
 - [“Win and help win”](/win) -- a guiding philosophy for tech that is ambitious, positive-sum, and collective

 ## Best practices